Magdalene laundry: United States (1800)

-New York's Magdalen Society was established in 1830 with the purpose of rescuing women from lives of prostitution and vice.
-Advocates of women sometimes kidnapped them from brothels.
+The Magdalen Asylum, operated by the Magdalen Society in New York, provided a structured environment for women seeking refuge and rehabilitation.
+Upon entering the asylum, women were required to adhere to strict rules and regulations.
+They received religious instruction, engaged in prayer and devotional activities, and were expected to demonstrate repentance for their past actions.
+In addition to spiritual guidance, the Magdalen Asylum offered educational and vocational opportunities to its residents.
+Women received basic literacy and numeracy education and vocational training in areas such as "sewing, laundry work, or domestic service".
+The aim was to equip them with practical skills to help them reintegrate into society and secure employment outside the asylum.
+Critics argue that such organizations did little to address the underlying social and economic factors that often led women into prostitution, and instead focused on moral reform and control.

 In 1907 a new home was established in the Inwood section of upper Manhattan.
 The Society had twice moved to a larger facility.
 Many of the young women who were temporary residents at the Inwood institution had worked in the taverns, brothels, and alleyways of lower Manhattan before being "rescued" by the Society.
 Girls were generally committed for a period of three years.
 Through the years, several girls died or were injured climbing out of windows in failed escape attempts.
 In 1917, the Magdalen Benevolent Society changed its name to Inwood House.
 In the early 1920s, bichloride of mercury was commonly used to treat new arrivals for venereal disease, as penicillin was not yet available.
 Some women suffered mercury poisoning, as happened with patients on the outside.
 The property was later sold and the agency relocated.
 Inwood House continues to operate, with its main focus on teen pregnancy.